BLOG

 Inclusive Plant Picks

 Some plants carry symbolic meanings that reflect the values of inclusion and equality.
-One such plant is the Iris.

 • Iris: Often associated with hope, wisdom, and courage, the Iris also has historical connections to equality and social justice.
 Its bold and beautiful blooms can serve as a visual reminder of the value of diversity and the importance of inclusion.